BryanJames16/wherexdir/README.md

 - `wchar_t * WGetExecutableName(char * exec_name);` Gets the executable name (Wide Char)

 ## Issues
 Project is in initial stage.
 There are no support for MAC Systems, Solaris, BSD-like systems, and some of linux based systems.
+Each of these files are needed to be tested on different environment and platforms.

 ## Currently Supported Platforms
 - Windows
 - Linux
 - FreeBSD & DragonFly
 - NetBSD

-## Pending Platforms
+- OpenBSD
 - Android

+## Pending Platform(s)
 - Mac

 --------------------------------------------------------------------------------